Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 13.33.45 UTC
+- WIB: Senin, 11 November 2024 14.24.40 UTC
-- WITA: Senin, 11 November 2024 14.33.45 UTC
+- WITA: Senin, 11 November 2024 15.24.40 UTC
-- WIT: Senin, 11 November 2024 15.33.45 UTC
+- WIT: Senin, 11 November 2024 16.24.40 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

 Kategori: motivational